imclab/RSSGen/README.md

 This program will scan a given directory for media and lookup metadata from trakt.tv for tv shows.
 Information it pulls are things like the air date, episode title and description.

-A sample configuration file is provided, the path to the media, and path to the feed that should be created are required along with your trakt.tv api key which can be found [here](http://trakt.tv/settings/api).
+A sample configuration file is provided, the path to the media, and path to the feed that should be created are required along with your trakt.tv api key which can be found at: [http://trakt.tv/settings/api](http://trakt.tv/settings/api)

 ### Networking